sr99622/Cayenue/README.md

 On Mac OS, the DHCP service is provided by bootpd.
 The service is configured with a file named `/etc/bootpd.plist`.
 A sample configuration file is shown below.

 It is necessary to set the server ethernet interface to a static IP address for this configuration.
-It is recommended to manually set the Onvif GUI server ethernet address connecting to the camera network to be 10.2.2.1.
+It is recommended to manually set the Cayenue server ethernet address connecting to the camera network to be 10.2.2.1.
 This is a reserved network for private subnets.
 Please verify that your existing network does not use this address range.
 To make this configuration, use the Settings -> Network -> Ethernet -> TCP/IP -> Configure IPv4 -> Manually (combo box).
 The IP address should be set to `10.2.2.1`, the Subnet Mask to `255.255.255.0` and the Router to `10.2.2.1`.
 If you need internet access, you should have a second network connection to your local router, which is configured separately.
 Note that you may need to update network priorities in order to use the internet connected interface.
 Please refer to the section Network Priority on Multi Homed Hosts of this document.

 This file is configured to use the interface named `en0`, which in most cases will be the ethernet interface on the Mac computer.
 Please check the name using the `ifconfig` command to verify that this is the correct information.